 Pressure in this area may cause generalized discomfort or a feeling that poop, or stool, is stuck in their anus.

 If a person experiences rectal pressure, it is a good idea to talk with a doctor about potential causes and treatment options.
-Some people may feel embarrassed about telling their doctor, but there is no need to, as it is a common symptom of many treatable problems.
+Some people may feel embarrassed about telling a doctor, but there is no need to, as it is a common symptom of many treatable issues.

 The possible causes of rectal pressure include: